Why you should volunteer with your children

-I started volunteering summers when I was 11 years old.
-My dad worked at the Red Cross in Arkansas, and he brought me along to help.
+I started volunteering during the summer when I was 11 years old.
+It started when my dad worked at the Red Cross in Arkansas, and he brought me along to help.

-I didn’t realize it at the time, but my mornings teaching adorable five and six year olds to swim set the foundation for my life philosophy and how I would approach people, other cultures and travel.
+I didn’t realize it at the time, but my mornings teaching adorable five and six year olds to swim set the foundation for my life philosophy and how I would approach people, other cultures, and the world in general.

 Since then, I’ve baked cupcakes to raise money for school supplies in Panama, cut fruit to feed monkeys and bears in Bolivia and taught art and photography classes to children in tiny villages in Argentina.